bbgvisualjournalist/circumventing-censorship/README.md

 * Replace missing photos (using {% include snippet.html %} to help improve consistency and maintainability)
 * Clean up the code (extraneous fragments and references to epubs/epub files)
 * Make navbar flip in RTL
+* Make sure DNS is set up for RTL